 In this video, Jenn and Katie explain the two different paths of Ascension.
 Watch the video and read this article to learn how to ascend positively, plus how to handle challenges, karma, and upsets in order to gracefully experience soul growth and ascension.

 We are never done ascending as long as we are on Earth, hence the chaotic nature of life.
 This life offers near constant opportunities for learning and growth.
-For some, this may seem exhausting.
-But for success in ascension, it helps to stay in the moment when triggered, do your best to calm your emotions and get curious.
+For some, this may seem exhausting, but positive soul growth requires us to develop endurance.
+To ascend, it helps to stay in the moment when triggered, do your best to calm your emotions and get curious.
 This makes it easier to accept the growth challenge presented to us until we can get the soul lesson.

 Ascension is the process of spiritual growth and soul lessons required to raise your: